 After the August 31, 2018 deadline, projects submitted through the Call for Projects were reviewed, ranked, and prioritized using a two-step screening and scoring approach.
 Figure 6-2 illustrates the overall process for screening and prioritization of projects for the SWRP.
 As shown in this figure, projects submitted for consideration were first evaluated for consistency with the SWRP eligibility requirements.
-To be considered for inclusion in the SWRP, a project is required to fulfil for inclusion in the SWRP, a project is required to fulfill the following four conditions:
+To be considered for inclusion in the SWRP, a project is required to fulfill the following four conditions: